 Measurement Year 2024

-Notes on Revised Content
+Notes on Revised Content for RY 2025/MY 2024

+The Timely Access Submission Instruction Manual (Instruction Manual) is incorporated in 28 CCR § 1300.67.2.2, sub. (f) (amended April 25, 2023).

-Instructions related to submission of the Annual Network Report have been redacted or stricken from this version of the Timely Access and Annual Network Submission Instruction Manual (Instruction Manual) for Reporting Year (RY) 2024/Measurement Year (MY) 2023.
+Instructions related to submission of the Annual Network Report have been removed or stricken from this version of the Timely Access Submission Instruction Manual (Instruction Manual) for Reporting Year (RY) 2025/Measurement Year (MY) 2024.
 Stricken content is marked with an ellipsis […].
-Health plans were provided a separate RY 2023 Annual Network Submission Instruction Manual, available within the Timely Access and Annual Network Reporting Web Portal, which includes instructions for reporting Annual Network data, including within Annual Network Report Forms and the Network Access Profile.
-Health plans will be provided any updates to Annual Network Report instructions for RY 2024 in advance of the reporting year.
+Health plans were provided a separate RY 2024 Annual Network Submission Instruction Manual, as incorporated in 28 CCR 1300.67.2.2(h)(7) (amended April 25, 2023).
+The RY 2024 Annual Network Submission Instruction Manual is available within the Timely Access and Annual Network Reporting Web Portal, which includes instructions for reporting Annual Network data, including within Annual Network Report Forms and the Network Access Profile.
+Health plans will be provided any updates to Annual Network Report instructions and report forms for RY 2025 in advance of the reporting year, as required by Health and Safety Code section 1367.035 and 28 CCR 1300.67.2.2(h)(7) (amended April 25, 2023).

-All Provider Appointment Availability Survey (PAAS) Report Form instructions have been amended to incorporate new law, pursuant to section 1367.03(f)(3) (as amended by SB 221).
-The PAAS Report Form instructions in this Instruction Manual have been redacted and replaced by the amended RY 2024/MY 2023 PAAS Report Forms (Form Nos.
-40-254 through 40-264, Revised on December 21, 2022).
-Health plans shall use the amended RY 2024/MY 2023 PAAS Report Forms 40-254 to 40-264 to submit the PAAS data..
+The Provider Appointment Availability Survey (PAAS) Manual, Instruction Manual, and PAAS Report Forms (Form Nos.
+40-254 through 40-264 ) were amended for RY 2025/MY 2024.
+A health plan shall use the amended RY 2025/MY 2024 PAAS Manual, Instruction Manual, PAAS Report Forms 40-254 to 40-264 to gather and submit the PAAS data.
+The amendments include updates to definitions, general instructions, and the field instructions specific to each of the PAAS Report Forms.

-The fillable RY 2024/MY 2023 PAAS Report Forms will include the amended instructions and validations, which will be available on the Resources section of the web portal in early 2023.
+The fillable RY 2025/MY 2024 PAAS Report Forms will include the amended instructions and validations, which will be available on the Resources section of the web portal by May 1, of the measurement year in accordance with CCR 1300.67.2.2(f) and (h)(6) (amended April 25, 2023).

-(Revised January 12, 2023)

 Table of Contents